Installing a transmission-mounted PTO

 Follow instructions as to where warning and safety labels are to be placed and review the following steps before starting the installation process:

-2. Make sure engine is off and remove keys.
+2. Make sure the engine is off and remove the keys.

 3. For manual transmissions, drain the transmission fluid.
 For automatic transmissions, do not drain fluid, but be prepared for some seepage.